Th0rr/GeoInt-Localisator/README.md

 -o/--output => Export to text file
 	Ex: -o address.txt

--M/--map => Show location of targets by pair on a map (saved locally)
+-M/--map => Create map and show location of targets by pair on a map (saved locally)

 -A/--AInfos => Gives you the whole addresses with reverse-geocoding (slower), use "full"
 	for all addresses, and "selection" to get only the addresses you will selected We don't recommend using the full option if you expect a lot of results.
 	Ex : -A selection

+	Bug : In some cases, the reverse geocoding can lead to false results being displayed on the map.

 To select an item in result screens :
 ![Result screen](result_table.png)